HanNight/Coursera-Machine-Learning/README.md

 # Coursera-Machine-Learning
-## Machine Learning exercises in Coursera
+I have finished Machine Learning by Andrew Ng in Coursera.
+These are exercises.